-What Does Bike Insurance Covers & And How Much Does It Cost?
+What Does Bike Insurance Cover?
+How Much Does It Cost?

 If you are an owner of a two-wheeler, you must know that riding your vehicle without a bike insurance policy is illegal in India.
 The Insurance Regulatory and Development Authority of India (IRDAI) – the authority that regulates insurance companies across India – made it mandatory to have motor insurance in 1988

 We are going to answer these questions in this article.

 As India is a populous country and sees the frequent use of bikes, especially in the metropolitan cities, two-wheeler vehicle owners are at a greater risk of accidents and damage.
 To regulate the number of accidents and protect the rider, the IRDAI passed this directive in the Motor Vehicles Act, 1988.
 Now, all bike owners have to get bike insurance before they can operate their vehicle.
 But what does bike insurance have to offer the rider, and how much does it exactly cost?

 What does a bike insurance policy cover?

 Bike insurance covers the bike owner/rider/policyholder and the third-party involved in an accident caused by the bike owner.
 Typically, there are two types of bike insurance policies: